No-deal Brexit guidance: Consumer law

 The UK will immediately leave the EU’s institutional structures without a transition period.
 In many areas, cooperation between the UK and EU will cease, and the applicable legal regime in many practice areas will change.

 In this article we consider the loss of several civil judicial mechanisms and access to the European Commission’s Online Dispute Resolution and the European small claims procedure.

 Key points to consider in relation to consumer law:

-- UK-based organisations that provide for alternative dispute resolution (ADR) will no longer be required to act in cross-border disputes between the UK and EU/EEA states and the Mediation Directive rules will not apply.
-UK consumers may need to engage ADR entities in the country in which the retailer is based.
+- UK-based organisations that provide for alternative dispute resolution (ADR) will no longer act in cross-border disputes between the UK and EU/EEA states.
+Instead, consumers will need to engage ADR entities in the country in which the retailer is based.

 - The European Commission’s Online Dispute Resolution (ODR) procedure will no longer be available to UK consumers.